0xSero/partisia-docs/docs/ZKSC.md

 You can utilize PBC's capacity for ZK computations through zero knowledge smart contracts (ZKSC).

 ### What is zero knowledge smart contracts
-ZKSC has all the same functionality as public smart contracts (SC), but in addition to that the ZKSC allocate a subset of qualified nodes to do computations on private versions of input data.
+Zero knowledge smart contracts has all the same functionality as public smart contracts (SC), but in addition to that the ZKSC allocate a subset of qualified nodes to do computations on private versions of input data.
 A ZKSC stipulate some non-public actions in addition to the public actions.
 This means that a ZKSC has a private state only present on the ZK nodes in addition to a public state on the chain.
 When a ZK node is allocated to a specific ZKSC the node's associated stakes will be locked to the contract until the ZK work is finished.
 If our ZKSC is an auction like below, the public state will contain the winner's ID and the price of the auctioned item, whereas the private state will contain all the non-winning bids.
 The calculation in the private state are done on [secret shared data](https://medium.com/partisia-blockchain/mpc-techniques-series-part-1-secret-sharing-d8f98324674a).
 This means that the nodes allocated for the ZK work in the contract does not have access to the user input, i.e. the ZK nodes do not have access to the values of the non-winning bids.

 ### Example of a zero knowledge smart contract on PBC - Vickrey Auction